Harshita-Verma09/Full_Stack_MERN_3_Parking_Management_Using_GraphQL/backend/README.md

-# Backend — MERN Parking System
+# Backend — MERN Parking System Using Graphql

 Backend is a GraphQL server built with Express and Apollo, using MongoDB via Mongoose.